 The executive summary report will show you the results score for each of your cloud accounts, and compare it to the previous results (in the previous report).
 It will also show an aggregated result for all your accounts.
 It is sent by email.

 The detailed report will show you, in addition to the information in the summary report, details for each failed test. it will also show new or changed findings since the previous report, and list findings from previous reports that have been resolved.
 This will provide a complete picture of the compliance posture of your cloud environments, and an indication of progress towards resolving open issues.
 It is sent by email.

 Notification Policies indicate what compliance results findings are sent out, when and how they are sent out, and to whom.
 You can create any number of policies, and associate them with any bundle or cloud account, to customize the notification of compliance issues according to your needs.

-Navigate to the Notifications tab in the Compliance & Governance or Log.ic menu.
+Navigate to the Notifications page in the Alerts and Notifications menu.
 This shows a list of all your Notification Policies.

 Enter a name and description for the policy.